flutter/website/src/content/cookbook/design/drawer.md

     ),
   ),
   drawer: Drawer(
-    child: null, // Populate the Drawer in the last step.
+    child: // Populate the Drawer in the last step.
   ),
 );
 ```